sorens/northatlantic86/docs/north_atlantic_86_manual.md

     SEADART      2         SA-N-3       2         SA-N-7      4
     SEASLUG      1

 The Aegis Cruisers, CG-Ticonderoga and CG-Yorktown, may fire 8 standard missiles at an air strike or missile strike.
 The target selection and missile resolution are the same as for AAM combat.
 Each time a ship fires SAMs, there is a chance it may exhaust its SAM supply.
 The supply of SAMs may only be replenished during refit time.
 The probability of SAM supply exhaustion, increases with the number of SAMs fired.
-There is a 50% chance that a particular ship will be unable to fire its SAMs at an air strike.
+There is a `50%` chance that a particular ship will be unable to fire its SAMs at an air strike.

 E. Bombers that survive CAP and SAM combat may release their ASMs.
 If stand-off range equals zero, strike aircraft will be attacked by flak before dropping their bombs.
 Surviving bombers will select a target ship from those in the target TF and attempt to penetrate the flak and deliver their ordnance.
 Target selection is accomplished in the following manner: Each ship is assigned a selection value (SV) equal to its defense factor plus Five times its cargo/aircraft capacity; the chance of a particular ship being attacked is equal to the SV of that ship divided by the combined SV of the target TF.

-F. The chance of a bomber being shot down by flak is equal to the TF flak strength plus the target's missile defense strength, divided by 500.
+F. The chance of a bomber being shot down by flak is equal to the TF flak strength plus the target's missile defense strength, divided by `500`.
 The TF flak strength is equal to the combined AA (light gun) ratings of all ships in the TF.
-If there are more than 12 ships in the TF, the TF flak strength is equal to the average AA rating of the ships in the TF, multiplied by 12.
+If there are more than `12` ships in the TF, the TF flak strength is equal to the average AA rating of the ships in the TF, multiplied by `12`.

-G. The chance of a bomb hitting the target is affected by: (1) bomber accuracy, (2) maximum speed of target, (3) flak intensity, (4) range of the strike (5) size of the target, (6) the "radar" capability of the bomber (on M turns).
+G. The chance of a bomb hitting the target is affected by:

+    (1) bomber accuracy
+    (2) maximum speed of target
+    (3) flak intensity
+    (4) range of the strike (5) size of the target
+    (6) the "radar" capability of the bomber (on M turns)

 The relative bomber accuracy/radar capabilities of the various aircraft are listed below:

     TORNADO      14/9       CORSAIR    7/5       FLOGGER    1/4
     FALCON        6/4       INTRUDER  10/8       FENCER     9/7
     TOMCAT       10/8       HARRIER    6/2       BACKFIRE   5/5
     EAGLE        10/6       FORGER     3/1       BADGER     3/3

 8.2 Missile Resolution
 ----------------------